Why Being Assertive & Advocating for Yourself Matters

 Picture yourself struggling with a grade you received or finding it hard to grasp certain concepts in class.
 Instead of accepting defeat, be proactive!
 Talk to your professor, ask for help, or seek clarification.
 Remember, professors are there to guide you, and taking the initiative to seek help shows your commitment to learning.

-If you have unique learning needs or face challenges due to a disability, don't hesitate to request accommodations.
-In fact, in college, students must initiate the accommodation process themselves.
-Whether you need extra time for exams, accessible materials, or other support, advocating for yourself ensures you have an even playing field to succeed academically and professionally.
+If you have unique learning needs or face academic challenges due to a disability, don't hesitate to request accommodations.
+If you have a disability, you are legally entitled to reasonable academic accommodations in college, but you must initiate the process to receive them.
+Whether you need extra time to take exams or access to an assisted listening device, requesting these accommodations is a form of advocating for yourself that ensures you have an even playing field to succeed academically.

 The FAFSA process can be complex, and sometimes things don't go as planned.
 If you face verification or rejection issues, don't panic.
 Reach out to financial aid advisors, ask for explanations, and explore alternative options.
 Being your own advocate when it comes to your education and finances is crucial.

 Your college journey can be overwhelming at times.
 That's where your counselor or academic advisor comes in.
-Reach out to them for guidance on course selection, career paths, or any other concerns you may have.
+Reach out to them for guidance on class selections, career paths, or any other concerns you may have.
 They're there to support and guide you through this exciting phase.

 Recognize that you don't have to face challenges alone and that you can build a network of support around you!
 Seek out mentors, connect with classmates who share your goals, and don't shy away from utilizing mental health resources if needed.
 Remember, seeking help is a sign of strength, not weakness.